Grant S. Green Jr.

-Grant Sherle Green Jr. (born June 16, 1938) is a former United States soldier who has held offices in the United States Department of Defense and the United States Department of State.
+Grant Sherle Green Jr. (born June 16, 1938) is an American former military officer and government official who has held offices in the United States Department of Defense and the United States Department of State.

 Biography

 Green was born in Seattle on June 16, 1938.
 He graduated from Fort Smith Senior High School in Arkansas in 1956.
 Green then attended the University of Arkansas, receiving a B.A. in political science in 1960.

 After college, Green joined the United States Army and served at various times with the 82nd Airborne Division, the 25th Infantry Division, and the 2nd Infantry Division, where he commanded the 2nd Airborne Battalion.
 During the Vietnam War, he served with the 1st Cavalry Division and the 101st Airborne Division, where he commanded an assault helicopter unit.
 Green went on to serve for four years on the Army's General Staff at the Pentagon, and then an additional four years on the staff of the United States Secretary of Defense and the United States Deputy Secretary of Defense.
 During his time with the army, Green continued his education, receiving an M.S. in management from George Washington University in 1979.
 He also took classes at the United States Army Command and General Staff College and the Air War College.

 Green left the army in 1983, joining Sears World Trade; there, his work focused initially on government contracts, then included regional management, and then he spent 1984-86 as special assistant to the chairman of SWT.

 In 1986, Green joined the White House as Special Assistant to the President for National Security Affairs and as Executive Secretary of the United States National Security Council.
 In this capacity, Green was responsible for supervising the NSC's staff in their day-to-day interactions with the president and the National Security Advisor, Colin Powell.
 In December 1987, President of the United States Ronald Reagan nominated Green as Assistant Secretary of Defense for Force Management and Personnel, replacing Robert C. Duncan.
 As Assistant Secretary, he was responsible for all of the United States Department of Defense's military and civilian manpower and personnel issues, including manpower for weapons.

 Green left government service in 1989, becoming executive vice president and chief operating officer of a consulting firm.
 He became president and chief executive officer of Global Marketing and Development Solutions in 1996.

 In 2001, the new United States Secretary of State, Colin Powell, asked Green to serve as Under Secretary of State for Management.
 President George W. Bush nominated Green to this office, and, after Senate confirmation, he served in this position from March 30, 2001, until February 4, 2005.

 Green returned to Global Marketing and Development Solutions in 2005 as chairman.
 Since 2007, he has also been president of America Supports You and a member of the Commission on Wartime Contracting in Iraq and Afghanistan.